Hyundai is World's Fastest Growing Car CompanySEOUL, South Korea --

 Ruggero bought a Santa Fe sport utility vehicle and later traded it in for a midsize Sonata sedan.
 So far, his family has owned four Hyundais.

-"They (Hyundai) are very aggressive in the marketplace in terms of their investment and pricing," said Paul Ballew, General Motors Corp.'s executive director of global market and industry analysis.
+"They (Hyundai) are very aggressive in the marketplace in terms of their investment and pricing," said Paul Ballew,

 Benefiting from lower production costs, Hyundai and Kia are hammering rivals in the "cheap and cheerful" small-car segments in North America and Europe.